isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/National Education.md

 third_nav_title: Student Development
 ---
 #### Mission
-<p>To nurture students who demonstrate social and moral integrity and a sense of national identity.</p>
+<p align = "justify">To nurture students who demonstrate social and moral integrity and a sense of national identity.</p>

 #### Approach
 <p align = "justify">In Meridian, ‘Head’, ‘Heart’ and ‘Hands’ will be the focus of engagement in the NE Framework – where ‘Head’ is learning NE, ‘Heart’ is loving NE and ‘Hands’ is leading NE.
 This is in alignment with our School Motto of “To Learn, To Love, To Lead”.</p>